retrography/data-management/index.markdown

 - Understand the basic concepts of data types, data formats and data structure
 - Use a web scraping tool (Kimono) and data APIs
 - Understand the concept of data quality and use a data cleaning and transformation tool (OpenRefine)
-- Use SQL for data definition (DDL) and data manipulation (DML) purposes
+- Connect to and use a relational database (PostgreSQL)
-- Use a database server (ElephantSQL) and a database management tool (Valentina Studio)
+- Design a simple relational database using Entity Relationship Diagrams (ERD)
-- Design a relational database using Entity Relationship Diagrams (ERD)
+- Run simple and complex SQL queries
-- Use a data visualization tool(Tableau)
+- Use a visualization tool backed by a database (Tableau)
-- Set and deploy an integrated ecosystem of data cleaning, data querying and data visualization tools
+- Understand the fundamentals of data ownership, privacy and data ownership
 - Work in teams on a predefined data analysis project and prepare a professional project presentation and project documentation

 ## Theoretical Learning Outcomes